 On March 22, 2016, immediately following the closing of the Merger, the Company issued additional "top-up" options to Drs.
-Tracey McLaughlin and Colleen Craig to purchase an aggregate of 48,544 shares of common stock, pursuant to the terms of the Exendin APA, with an exercise price of \$17.25 per option.
+Tracey McLaughlin and Colleen Craig to purchase an aggregate of 48,544 shares of common stock, pursuant to the terms of the Exendin APA, with an exercise price of \$17.25 per share.
 The top-up options consist of both time-vested and milestone-vested options.

 The fair value of the time-vested options is recognized as non-employee share-based compensation expense as the awards vest over time, with the unvested portion revalued each period.
 The fair value of the milestone-vested options will be recognized as research and development expense when it is probable that the earliest milestone will be achieved at their then fair value.
-For the three months ended June 30, 2016, \$31,516 and \$0 of non-employee compensation expense related to the time-vested options, respectively, were recognized.
-For the six months ended June 30, 2016, \$228,412 and \$0 of non-employee compensation expense related to the time-vested and milestone-vested options, respectively, were recognized.
+During the three months ended September 30, 2016 and 2015, the Company recognized \$26,000 and \$1,000 of non-employee compensation expense related to the time-vested options, respectively.
+During the nine months ended September 30, 2016 and 2015, the Company recognized \$254,000 and \$1,000 of non-employee compensation expense related to the time-vested options, respectively.
+No expense was recognized for the milestone vested options during the three and nine months ended September 30, 2016 and 2015.

-The Company is also obligated to pay milestone payments in aggregate up to \$1.0 million to each Seller.
-Additionally, the Company is obligated to pay each Seller royalties of low single digits based on aggregate annual net sales, subject to certain reductions and exceptions.
+The Company is also obligated to pay development milestone payments in an aggregate amount of up to \$1.0 million to each Seller.
+Additionally, the Company is obligated to pay each Seller royalties of low single digits based on aggregate annual net sales of all products developed based on exendin, subject to certain reductions and exceptions.
 The Company's obligation to pay royalties expires on the expiration of the last to expire patent assigned to the Company under the agreement.
 Additionally, the Company has assumed the license agreement the Sellers had previously entered into with the Board of Trustees of the Leland Stanford Junior University ("Stanford").
-After the Merger, Stanford became a holder of common stock shares of the Company.
-The Company is obligated to pay a royalty to Stanford in the low single digits on annual net sales after the first commercial sale.
-As of June 30, 2016, the Company had not reached any of the milestone events.
+Prior to the consummation of the Merger, Stanford was a holder of preferred stock of the Company, which converted into shares of common stock upon the consummation of the Merger.
+The Company is obligated to pay a royalty to Stanford in the low single digits on annual net sales after the first commercial sale of any products developed based on exendin.
+As of September 30, 2016, the Company had not reached any of the milestone events.